The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups

+A pseudo-Anosov mapping class of a surface $\Sigma$ is called (weakly) asymmetric if it does not descend along a proper (normal) covering map to an orbifold quotient of $\Sigma$ (see Definition \ref{def: Asymmetric pseudo-Anosov} below).
+Masai showed that, aside from low-complexity cases that admit a hyperelliptic involution, a random walk on $\Mod(\Sigma)$ lands on an asymmetric pseudo-Anosov with probability tending to 1 \cite[Theorem 1.3]{masai_fibered_2017}.
+Therefore, in a suitable sense, item (ii) of Theorem \ref{thm: Profinite rigidity} asserts that the Bridson--Reid conjecture holds for generic fibred 3-manifolds.

 Since it is widely believed that there is a non-residually finite hyperbolic group, the sceptical reader may wonder how useful Theorem \ref{thm: Main theorem} is.
-The author hopes that the results of this paper will serve to clarify our understanding of both the congruence subgroup problem and profinite rigidity.
+We would make two cases for it.

-Most optimistically, one may hope that the proof of Theorem \ref{thm: Main theorem} could, after a great deal more work, provide a blueprint for an unconditional proof of the congruence subgroup property.
-A theorem of Agol--Groves--Manning provides an inspiring template \cite{agol_residual_2009}.
-Combined with Kahn--Markovic's surface subgroup theorem \cite{kahn_immersing_2012}, the Agol--Groves--Manning theorem gave a conditional proof of the virtual Haken conjecture, and the techniques of their proof played a central role in Agol's eventual unconditional proof \cite{agol_virtual_2013} (relying, of course, on the transformative work of Wise \cite{wise_structure_2021}).
+On the one hand, optimists may hope to upgrade Theorem \ref{thm: Main theorem} to an unconditional proof of the congruence subgroup property.
+They may be inspired in this endeavour by a theorem of Agol--Groves--Manning \cite{agol_residual_2009}.
+Combined with Kahn--Markovic's surface subgroup theorem \cite{kahn_immersing_2012}, the Agol--Groves--Manning theorem gave a conditional proof of the virtual Haken conjecture, and their techniques played a central role in Agol's eventual unconditional proof \cite{agol_virtual_2013} (relying, of course, on the transformative work of Wise \cite{wise_structure_2021}).
 The techniques in question are the combinatorial Dehn filling results of Groves--Manning \cite{groves_dehn_2008} and Osin \cite{osin_peripheral_2007}, and combinatorial Dehn filling, further refined to the setting of hierachically hyperbolic groups, likewise plays a central role in the proofs of this paper.

-Pessimists may prefer to try to use Theorem \ref{thm: Main theorem} to show that there is a non-residually-finite hyperbolic group, by exhibiting counterexamples to the conclusion of Corollary \ref{cor: Profinite rigidity}.
-Indeed, it is certainly conceivable that such counterexamples can be found: examples of non-homeomorphic but profinitely equivalent $\mathrm{Sol}$-manifolds \cite{funar_torus_2013}, Seifert-fibred spaces \cite{hempel_some_2014,wilkes_profinite_2017c} and graph manifolds \cite{wilkes_profinite_2018} are known.
-However, these examples are all commensurable.
-The author doubts that the Bridson--Reid conjecture is true, but is optimistic that the weaker conclusion of Corollary \ref{cor: Profinite rigidity} should hold for all Kleinian groups.
+In any case, we emphasise that our proof of the congruence subgroup property does not rely on \emph{all} hyperbolic groups being residually finite.
+Rather, only needs residual finiteness for the quotients of mapping class groups that arise in the proof of Theorem \ref{thm: HHG theorem}.